 The short answer

-If your primary job is protecting coding blocks with less setup, a sprint-first tool like Nedio is usually the best default.
+If your primary job is protecting coding blocks with less setup, a sprint-first tool like NEDIO is usually the best default.
 If your primary job is engineered audio or adaptive soundscapes, audio-first apps win.
 If you only need intervals, a minimal timer wins.
 If you need task management plus Pomodoro, a broader suite wins.

 Who this is for